phoronix-test-suite/test-profiles/README.md

 * With the OpenBenchmarking.org infrastructure, Phoronix Test Suite / [Phoromatic](http://www.phoromatic.com/) clients can simply request from the server a packaged archive of the desired test profiles/suites without needing Git present on the client systems.
 The Phoronix Test Suite seeks to have minimal system dependencies itself, rarely requiring anything outside core PHP, and thus avoid the dependency on `git`.

 * Simplicity and many test profiles seeing updates only a few times per year or less while being maintained by a small number of individuals.

+* Each test profile would need its own Git repository with each test being independently versioned, separate from other tests or the Phoronix Test Suite itself.

 * The majority of the OpenBenchmarking.org infrastructure was written in 2010 and has served its purpose fine without any problems, thus not any need to re-engineer something that has been working effectively for its purpose.